 He gets all of his B-vitamins from the bacteria that happily synthesize them in his gut.
 He eats – the bacteria digest and make B-vitamins.
 Everyone is happy, except perhaps folks that want to sell you vitamin B.

-Horses make all of their own vitamin C. Can’t make them deficient, even if you want to.
+Horses make all of their own vitamin C. Can’t make horses deficient in vitamin C, even if you want to.

 Vitamin D is made in ample amounts if your horse has access to the sun.
 If he never has access to the sun, you’re the problem, not him.

 Vitamin E is also available in things that are green.
 That said, Vitamin E deficiencies are occasionally seen in horses that don’t have access to fresh forage, or good quality green hay.
-But it’s so occasionally that it’s probably not worth worrying about, especially if there is green forage or fresh, high-quality hay.
+But it’s so occasionally that it’s not worth worrying about in most cases, especially if there is green forage or fresh, high-quality hay.

 Vitamin K helps blood clot.
 You couldn’t make your horse vitamin K deficient if you wanted to make him vitamin K deficient.
 Those bacteria that live in the gut are responsible for this impossibility.
 Your horse would thank them if he could, I’m sure.

 So here’s the deal.
 Plain and simply, horses usually get all of the vitamins that they need as long as they have a decent diet.
 Those expensive buckets of vitamins that you may buy every month or so?
 You probably don’t need to bother.

-Keeping horses is expensive.
+Look, keeping horses is expensive.
 There’s no reason to waste your money on things that you don’t need to buy.
-There may be some specific areas where specific supplementation is required, but they are are few and far between.
+There may be some specific areas where specific supplementation is needed, but they are very few and far between.
 If you are feeding some sort of a grain mix, it probably has vitamins in it, and you don’t need to feed any supplements.
 If you’re worried, check with your veterinarian, or an equine nutritionist (a PhD in nutrition who is not trying to sell you something – most of those work at Universities).
-Heck, if you have any specific questions, or email me, and I’ll get an answer for you.
+Heck, if you have any specific questions, email me and I’ll get an answer for you.